-Not only does this improve the user experience and make you site more attractive to search engines, it also results in less server load and bandwidth usage, which is a good thing for performance-based hosting packages.
+Not only does this provide a better experience for visitors and make you site more attractive to search engines, it also results in less server load and bandwidth usage.
+Good news for those with performance-based hosting packages.

 How Does Gzip Compression Work?

-Before we dive into how to implement compression, let’s have a quick look at how it actually works.
+Before learning how to add compression to your WordPress website, let’s have a quick look at how this site improvement actually works.

 So far, so good.

-However, because the code is usually created and read by humans, it is arranged in a way that makes it easy to understand for human eyes.
-It’s one of the many reasons why we have WordPress coding standards.
+However, because the code is usually created and read by humans, it is usually arranged in a way that makes it easy to read for human eyes.
+To that end, it contains comments, line breaks, indents, spaces, and other code formatting.

-However, machines like your browser don’t need code to be pretty or legible.
-As long as they can parse it, it can be in one block or a single line for all they care.
+Machines, like your browser, however, don’t need code to be pretty to be legible.
+As long as they can parse it, the markup can be in one block or a single line for all they care.

 That’s the reason why a good way to make website’s load faster is code minification.
-This means nothing else than taking away all the formatting that is purely there to make code more legible for people, like comments, line breaks, spaces, and such.
+This means nothing else than taking away all the formatting that is purely there to make code easier to consume for people.

 Compression Reduces File Size

-Compression takes this even further.
-In order to understand how it works, we have to understand that all code is at least somewhat repetitive.
+Compression is one step further than minification.
+In order to understand how it works, you have to be aware that all code is at least somewhat repetitive.
 It’s simply in the nature of programming and web design to have lots of recurring patterns and elements.

 AAA BBBB CCCCC